F01

 string activeID = "Pallet_Truck_01a_Prefab";

-Inequality (!=): Checks if two values are not the same.
+Inequality Operator (!=): Checks if two values are not the same.

-// Check if a drone's current task is different from its previous task
+// Check if the current task is different from the previous task

 string currentTask = "Scanning";